odemodelselection/sw_test/README.md

 - "log_transform": if you need to bring your non-negative data to a similar scale, you can set this option to "True", which will apply the following transformation to all observations: $ln(Y+1)$, where adding 1 is needed to avoid taking logarithm over zeros;
 - "B" is the number of primary initializations (see "Estimations" section for details) in the estimation procedure.
 The default is 1000.
 In the case when "with_estimation=False" it doesn't play any role.
  - "BB" is the number of secondary initializations in the estimation procedure.
 The default is 100.
 In the case when "with_estimation=False" it doesn't play any role.
  - "n_plot" is the number of time points that will be used in plotting each ODE system.
 Keep "None" if you want to plot the solutions for the original time vector, or put any number greater than the current number of observations to make curves smoother.

+In the "SWtestModelSelection" module there is only one function "run()", that starts estimation and/or model selection procedures.
+The result of the last one is the file './data/model_selection_results.csv'.

 ### Data
 This folder contains 4 files: 'data.csv', 'estimation_setups.csv', 'theta_setups.csv', 'model_selection_results.csv'.